saltysimulations/salty-747/README.md

   * Semi-Functional GEAR EICAS Synoptic Page
   * Semi-Functional STAT EICAS Synoptic Page
 * ### ND
-  * Green arc predicting altitude during climb / descent
+  * Altitude prediction arc
+  * Waypoint information improvements
 * ### PFD
-  * PFD Colors Adjusted
+  * Various PFD improvements
 * ### FMC
-  * "Salty Options" page under MENU in FMC
+  * Options page under MENU in FMC, for mod-specific options
-    * IRS Instant Align Option
-  * Some values that couldn't be entered can now be entered (e.g Cost Index)
+  * Improved VNAV page
+  * Miscellanous FMC features
 * ### FMA
   * Various FMA fixes
 * ### Flight Model and Engines
   * Improved fuel consumption rate
   * Improved fuel tank logic
 * ### Miscellaneous
-  * Aircond Knobs Functional
+  * Removed INOP properties from some knobs and switches

-More detailed description of features can be found in the changelog.
+A more detailed description of features can be found in the changelog.
+This is in no way a full list of features, and is only meant to give you an understanding of the mod's capabilities.